pachterlab/GVFP_2021/README.md

 ## Content

+### figure_2_notebook.ipynb and figure_3_notebook.ipynb
+Code to reproduce the demonstrations of limiting cases and inferential performance.

 ### gg210824_gou_cir.ipynb
-Code to reproduce the figures and results in the paper.
+Code to reproduce the figures and results in the supplement.

 ### data
 Includes simulation parameters and all simulation data.